You can create almost anything you can dream up with a Bukobot 3D printer, right on your desk!

 The Buko framework introduces a couple of new engineering components rarely seen in 3D printers.
 A new material used on the Bukobots is Ultra-high-molecular-weight polyethylene (UHMW-PE).
 This special polyethylene material has some amazing properties and is actually not hard to find.
 This material is used in some parts on the Z axis to reduce components, increase longevity and to help make things quieter.
 The other new component being used is the stainless steel Syncromesh Cable.
 This new type of cable will replace all belts to lower costs while reducing space needed and increasing strength of the axis drive system.

-A major reason I decided to create a new 3D printer is my disappointment with current speeds and rigidity.
+A major reason we decided to create a new 3D printer is my disappointment with current speeds and rigidity.
 I have plenty of patience for normal things, but when it comes to waiting 3-4 hours for a small 3D printed part, it’s just not acceptable to me.
 To accomplish greater speed on a 3D printer you need a very sturdy frame and some amazing firmware.
 Bukobots have both.
 The aluminum extrusions are nearly impossible to bend and the design of the joints are made to be as strong and rigid as possible.
 With the amazing Marlin firmware, Bukobots are made to run faster than most from the start.
 With a good combination of a good extruder and powerful motors, it can probably go even faster.
 With a Bukobot, you can stop watching grass grow and get your 3D prints faster!

 I made the look of the Bukobots an important part in my designs.
 I wanted my 3D printer to look cool and stand out from others.
 It was also important to have a very open area to see clearly what is being printed and to see how everything was working.
 Most of the 3D printed parts I designed have curves and cool angles to give things a more professional look.
 I also dedicated some valuable time to design wire guides that help hide and organize the wiring around the printer.